berzeQ/myEcommerceSite/README.md

-# myEcommerceSite
+# FreeStyle Apparel

-Welcome to [myEcommerceSite]!
+Welcome to [FreeStyle Apparel]!
 This is a comprehensive eCommerce platform designed to provide a seamless online shopping experience.
 Whether you're a customer looking for products or a merchant looking to sell, our platform offers a user-friendly interface and powerful features to meet your needs.

 ## Features